 Local and external hosting are often used in conjunction.
 However, if you just need a private site for development, you may only require local hosting.
 Likewise, if your website is very small and simple, you can often go without a staging site and only use external hosting.

-How to host a website externally (5 key considerations)
+How to host a website on the web (5 key considerations)

-When hosting a website externally, everything boils down to one significant decision: which provider to choose.
+When hosting a website on the web, everything boils down to one significant decision: which provider to choose.
 Below, we’ve outlined five primary aspects to consider when making this choice.

 1. Determine the best type of hosting for your site